crs4/life_monitor/README.md

 #### API keys

 API keys allow to authenticate users when performing API calls and should be used only for development and testing.
-At the moment, API keys can be created only via CLI:
+API keys can be created from the web UI as explained above, or via CLI:

 ```
 docker-compose exec lm /bin/bash -c 'flask api-key create <username>'